![]() |

 In 1950, Helen Longstreet challenged incumbent Herman Talmadge for Georgia governor.
 An 87-year-old write-in candidate, she lost badly. |

-Probably suffering from dementia, Longstreet was removed from the bus in Elmira, N.Y., after the driver told authorities she was annoying passengers.
-Taken in by the Travelers Aid Society, she wandered away and later was taken into custody by police for her own protection.
-A city health officer said Longstreet seemed "irrational and incoherent."
-She was hospitalized in New York and sent back to Atlanta.
+During a bus ride in New York, the driver had her removed in Elmira for annoying passengers.
+Taken in by the Travelers Aid Society, she wandered away, and for her own protection, police took her into custody.
+A city health officer said Longstreet seemed "irrational and incoherent," so authorities had her hospitalized and subsequently sent back to Atlanta.

 Six years later, on May 3, 1962, Helen Dortch Longstreet died in Milledgeville (Ga.)
 State Hospital, once the largest insane asylum in the world.
-According to doctors there, she seemed "perfectly happy."
+According to doctors, she seemed "perfectly happy."
 The woman who defied convention and never liked to reveal her age was 99.

 Have something to add (or correct) in this post?
 E-mail me here.